 If you’re setting up a printer on a network and use TCP/IP Port printing, you’ll need to find out what the IP address is to the device.
 Many printers don’t even have a screen so that you can view this information, so it can be confusing to obtain the information you need.

-If your printer has a built-in screen that features menu navigation, you may be able to navigate to a network settings menu to find the IP address.
-Most of the time, it’s much easier to print out a configuration page.
-Many top brand printers like HP and Canon allow you to quickly print a configuration page that features comprehensive information about the printer.
-You can usually print a configuration page by pressing and holding a button (usually the “Go” or “Power” button) on the printer for about 5 to 10 seconds.
+If you have physical access to the printer, you can usually print a configuration page by pressing and holding a button (usually the “Go” or “Power” button) on the printer for about 5 to 10 seconds.
 Some printers have the option to print a configuration page available in the system menus.
-For example, the HP LaserJet 3550 model has the option available under Menus > Information > Print Configuration.
+For example, the HP LaserJet 3550 model has the option available under “Menu” > “Information” > “Print Configuration“.
 Every printer is different, so you may need to obtain the users guide to your particular printer to find out how to print a configuration page.

 By using either of these methods described, obtaining the IP address to any printer should be a breeze for anybody.